-The Parties may elect to enter Pratt Institute’s informal resolution process at any time after the filing of the Formal Complaint by making a written request to the Title IX Coordinator.
+The Parties may elect to enter Pratt Institute’s informal resolution process at any time after filing a Formal Complaint by making a written request to the Office of Institutional Equity & Title IX and Title IX Coordinator.

-Use of the informal resolution process is voluntary, and both the Complainant, Respondent, and Title IX Coordinator must agree to use of the Informal Resolution process.
-No Party may be required to participate in informal resolution, and Pratt Institute will not condition enrollment, employment, or enjoyment of any other right or privilege upon agreeing to informal resolution.
+Use of the informal resolution process is voluntary, and both the Complainant, Respondent, and the Director must agree to use of the Informal Resolution process.
+No Party may be required to participate in the informal resolution.
+Pratt Institute will not condition enrollment, employment, or enjoyment of any other right or privilege upon agreeing to an informal resolution.

-At any time after the commencement of the informal resolution process, the Title IX Coordinator or designee may determine that the informal resolution process is not an appropriate method for resolving the matter, and may require that the matter be resolved through the formal process.
+At any time after the commencement of the informal resolution process, the Director may determine that the informal resolution process is not an appropriate method for resolving the matter and may require that the matter be resolved through the formal process.

-Factors that the Title IX Coordinator or designee may weigh in considering the appropriateness of the informal resolution process include, but are not limited to, the gravity of the allegations, whether there is an ongoing threat of harm or safety to the campus, whether the respondent is a repeat offender, and whether the Parties are participating in good faith.
-The Title IX Coordinator’s determination on whether Informal Resolution is appropriate is not subject to appeal.
+Factors that the Director may weigh in considering the appropriateness of the informal resolution process include but are not limited to, the gravity of the allegations, whether there is an ongoing threat of harm or safety to the campus, whether the respondent is a repeat offender, and whether the Parties are participating in good faith.
+The Director determination on whether Informal Resolution is appropriate is not subject to appeal.

 Exiting the Informal Resolution Process

-Either Party, or the Title IX Coordinator, may end the Informal Resolution Process, at which time the investigation and/or adjudication will return to the formal process.
-Information disclosed or obtained for purposes of the informal resolution process may be incorporated into the formal investigation and live hearing, provided that this information is disclosed and reviewed by the Parties under the investigatory and hearing procedures described in the Title IX Grievance Process.
+Either Party or the Director may end the Informal Resolution Process.
+At this time, the investigation and/or adjudication process will start or resume where it left off.
+Information disclosed or obtained for the informal resolution process may be incorporated into the formal investigation provided that the Parties disclose and review such information under the applicable adjudication procedures.

 Required Written Notice

-If a party requests the initiation of an alternative resolution process and the Title IX Coordinator agrees that the matter is appropriate for alternative resolution, each party will receive a written notice that discloses:
+If a party requests the initiation of an alternative resolution process and the Director agrees that the matter is appropriate for alternative resolution, each party will receive a written notice that discloses:

 - The allegations;